The How Brickworks, Berman Park

 The How Brickworks

 The most important historical activity in the area was brickmaking.
 The earliest evidence in St Ives is traces of digging for clay along the edge of How Hill to fill timber frame houses in the 16th century.
-The first evidence of an industrial brickworks is on William Pettis’s 1728 map of St Ives which shows two brick kilns in ‘Brick Kiln How’.
+The first evidence of an industrial brickworks is on Edmund Pettis’s 1728 map of St Ives which shows two brick kilns in ‘Brick Kiln How’.

 The site was chosen for brickmaking because the underlying rock is good quality Oxford Clay, it is next to the river for transport and there was a demand for bricks as St Ives replaced its wooden buildings with brick ones.